anathien/monzo-assessment/README.md

 # Assessment notes

-I spent a total of 4.2 hours coding on this exercise (with a couple errand breaks that gave me some unfair thinking time)... but I can explain it!
+I spent a total of 4.2 hours coding on this exercise (with a couple errand and sleep breaks that gave me some unfair thinking time)... but I can explain it!
 Okay, no, I can't.
 I just simply couldn't let it go when I was so close to finishing.

 So, with that out of the way, let's get to implementation details, regrets and pitfalls.